lxstig/7zkpxc/README.md

 - **Zero shell leakage** Passwords are piped to 7-Zip via PTY.
 Nothing in `ps aux`, nothing in history.
 - **Memory safety** Secrets are zeroed in memory immediately after use.
 - **Split volume support** Automatically resolves passwords for split archives (`.7z.001`, `.part001.rar`, etc.).
+- **Rename/move support** `7zkpxc rename` moves the file on disk and updates the KeePassXC entry atomically.
 - **Cloud-ready** Encrypt locally, upload anywhere.
 Only you (with your KeePassXC database) can decrypt.
 - **Dependency checking** Tells you exactly what's missing before doing anything.
 - **Tab-completing init** Interactive setup with real filesystem tab completion.